Student Charter

 What can I do if my studies are delayed or if there is a danger that they will be, for example, due to personal circumstances?

 If your studies are delayed, it would be best for you to contact your department’s student advisor.
-You can find out who your student advisor is and how to reach them on your faculty’s website.
+You can find out who your student advisor is and how to reach them on the faculty website.

 General facilities for students